 - Automated testing can target SDKs.
 You can run test on different SDK versions

 - Automated testing increase your productivity of testing, save your cost of software development

-- There's many open source Testing frameworks support automated testing on iOS
+- There are many open source Testing frameworks support automated testing on iOS

 OCUnit is a testing framework for C- Objective in the Mac OS.
-The biggest advantages of OCUnit framework are the tight integration into XCode development environment as shown below
+The biggest advantages of an OCUnit framework are the tight integration into XCode development environment as shown below.

-Some of benefits of OCUnit are shown in below figure.
+Some of the benefits of OCUnit are shown in below figure.

 - Reduce effort on Manual Testing